AuHau/toggl-cli/docs/cli.md

 └── www --- opens web client
 ```

+### Themes

+Toggl CLI supports themes in order to be readable in all terminal settings.
+You can configure it as part of config file
+using `theme` option.
+The possible values are:

+ - `plain` for plain theme without any colors
+ - `light` for light based theme
+ - `dark` for dark based theme

 ### Shell completion

 Toggl CLI supports commands/options completion for `bash`, `zsh`, `PowerShell` and `fish` shells.